-Just as most of us prefer reading a smart person’s summary of something complicated rather than the complicated thing itself, most employees want you to give them the quick hits when it comes to getting benefits emails from HR–want their most pressing questions answered as clearly and quickly as possible.
+Just as most of us prefer reading a smart person’s summary of something complicated rather than the complicated thing itself, most employees want you to give them the quick hits when it comes to their benefits.
+And that’s especially relevant when you’re sending open enrollment emails to employees.

 1. Write the way you talk

-Need to explain something sort of complicated about your company’s benefits in an email?
+Need to explain something complicated about your company’s benefits offerings?
 Don’t just recycle the language your insurance company uses.
 Do your very best to translate any and all legalese or jargon.
 Have you heard of the phrase “Explain it to me like I’m a five-year-old”?
 That applies here.

-Way better: “The company is going to buy some life insurance for you.
-If you want, you can buy extra for your and your partner.”
+- Way better: “The company is going to buy some life insurance for you.
+If you want, you can buy extra for you and your partner.”

 2. Use the word ‘you’